 - The title character in the episode "Deathwalker" was yet another case of this.
 Her species, the Dilgar, invaded multiple other races in a war a few decades ago, during which she was apparently the alien equivalent of Dr. Mengele.
-However the Dilgar were wiped out by the Earth Alliance and allied races in retaliation.
+However the Dilgar were defeated and driven back to their own planet.
+Their star went supernova, wiping out the Dilgar on their home planet.
 She claims that the other races earned the Longevity Treatment she developed by driving her race to extinction, but is actually attempting to get revenge by giving them a serum that requires Human Resources to make, thus driving them into chaos if her ship hadn't been vaporized by the Vorlons.

 - Another episode had Ivanova trying to negotiate with the Lumati, an alien Planet of Hats species who strongly believe in Social Darwinism; when they discover Downbelow, the "slum" of the station, they approve the "segregation" of "unwanted" elements and agree to grant the desired treaty as well as implement the same system on the Lumati homeworld.
 When Ivanova tries to correct their misinterpretation, they gently chastise her for her unnecessary modesty.